 In the United States, hurricane season varies from coast to coast.
 Atlantic hurricane season tends to peak in September but can strike anywhere between June 1st through the end of November.
 The United States Pacific coast is impacted by hurricane season between the months of May and November.

 Cities and states typically impacted during hurricane season are equipped with storm warning systems that are used to warn citizens of an incoming hurricane preemptively.
-If you live in an area impacted by hurricanes and are prompted of an incoming storm, follow the following tips to prepare your home for a hurricane.
+If you live in Florida, an area frequently impacted by hurricanes, and are prompted of an incoming storm, follow the following tips to prepare your home for hurricane season.

-If told to evacuate, leave the area immediately and find refuge at a specified shelter or in a safe location.
+If told to evacuate due to a hurricane, leave the area immediately and find refuge at a county specified hurricane shelter or in a safe location.
 Tune in to local emergency channels to get up to date information.
 Use a TV or radio to stay informed as to the path of the storm, your city’s instructions and plan accordingly.

-Contact family members and solidify how you will communicate with one another in the event of a power outage.
+- Contact Family Members: solidify how you will communicate with one another in the event of a power outage.
 Leverage social media to check-in and communicate if needed.

-- Preparing the Outside of Your Home: Bring any loose objects from outside indoors and away from windows and doors.
+- Preparing the Outside of Your Home: Bring any loose objects indoors from outside and away from windows and doors.
 High winds have the ability to lift and carry objects potentially creating damage to the exterior and interior of your home.

-Installing impact-resistant windows will make a huge difference in your overall storm experience.
+Installing impact-resistant windows before hurricane season begins will make a huge difference in your overall storm experience.
 By eliminating the need to board up windows, you’ve just reduced the stress involved in dealing with tropical storms and hurricanes by at least 50%!
 Impact resistant windows and doors are specifically designed to withstand high impact from rain and wind.
 These windows and doors will withstand the pressure and force of debris flying and are designed to keep your family safe even during the most critical of times.
 Impact Windows and Doors also help to deter burglars and intruders from entering your home or business.
 This will be a huge benefit should you and your family be forced to evacuate.

 Professionally installed impact-resistant windows and doors can be the difference between a home untouched by a storm or massive clean up and possible injury.
-To keep your family safe and retain your home’s value during hurricane season (as well as all year long), consider purchasing impact-resistant windows and doors in your home by reaching out to Signature Impact Windows & Doors.
+To keep your family safe and retain your home’s value during hurricane season (as well as all year long), consider purchasing impact windows and doors in your South Florida home by reaching out to Signature Impact Windows & Doors.